FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 # UniStore API

-## Introduction

-UniStores nodes are used for storing and management of various settings/configuration inside UniConfig.
-The difference between UniStore and UniConfig nodes is that UniConfig nodes are backed by a (real/network) device whereas UniStore nodes are not reflected by any real device.
-In case of UniStore nodes, UniConfig is used only for management of the configuration and persistence of this configuration into PostgreSQL DBMS.
+UniStore nodes are used to store and manage various settings and configurations inside UniConfig.
+The difference between UniStore and UniConfig nodes is that UniConfig nodes are backed by a real/network device, whereas UniStore nodes do not correspond to real devices.
+In the case of UniStore nodes, UniConfig is used only to manage the configuration and its persistence into the PostgreSQL DBMS.

-Summarized characteristics of UniStore nodes:
+UniStore nodes have the following characteristics:

-- UniStore nodes are not backed by 'real' devices / southbound mount-points - they are used only for storing some configuration - configuration is only committed to PostgreSQL DBMS.
+- UniStore nodes are not backed by "real" devices or southbound mountpoints.
+    They are used only to store configurations which are committed to the PostgreSQL DBMS.
-- Configuration of UniStore node can be read, created, removed, and updated the same way as it is done with UniConfig topology nodes - user can use the same set of CRUD RESTCONF operations and supported UniConfig RPCs for operation purposes.
+- The configuration of a UniStore node can be read, created, removed and updated in the same way as UniConfig topology nodes.
+You can use the the same set of CRUD RESTCONF operations and supported UniConfig RPCs for operation purposes.
-- UniStore nodes are placed in a dedicated 'unistore' topology under network-topology nodes.
-The whole configuration is placed under 'configuration' container.
+- UniStore nodes are placed in a dedicated `unistore` topology under network-topology nodes.
+The whole configuration is placed under the `configuration` container.
-- UniStore configuration is modelled by user-provided YANG schemas that can be loaded into UniConfig - at creation of UniStore node, user must provide name of the YANG repository, so UniConfig known how to parse configuration (query parameter 'uniconfig-schema-repository').
+- The UniStore configuration is modelled by user-provided YANG schemas that can be loaded into UniConfig.
+When creating a new UniStore node, you must provide the name of a YANG repository so that UniConfig knows how to parse the configuration (`uniconfig-schema-repository` query parameter).

 UniConfig operations that are supported for UniStore nodes:

-- all RESTCONF CRUD operations
+- All RESTCONF CRUD operations
 - commit / checked-commit RPC
-- calculate-diff RPC (including git-like-diff flavour)
+- calculate-diff RPC (including git-like-diff flavor)
 - subtree-manager RPCs
 - replace-config-with-oper RPC
 - revert-changes RPC (transaction-log feature)

 !!!
-Node ID of UniStore node must be unique among all UniConfig and UniStore nodes.
+The node ID of a UniStore node must be unique among all UniConfig and UniStore nodes.
 !!!

 ## Commit operation

-Actions performed with UniStore nodes during commit operations:
+Actions performed with UniStore nodes during a commit operation:

-1. Configuration fingerprint verification - if another UniConfig transaction has already changed one of the UniStore nodes touched in the current transaction, then commit operation must fail.
+1. Verify configuration fingerprint.
+If another UniConfig transaction has already changed one of the UniStore nodes touched in the current transaction, the commit operation fails.
-2. Calculation of diff operation across all changed UniStore nodes.
+2. Calculate diff operation across all changed UniStore nodes.
-3. Writing intended configuration into UniConfig transaction.
+3. Write intended configuration into the UniConfig transaction.
-4. Rebasing actual configuration by intended in the UniConfig transaction.
+4. Replace the actual configuration with the intended configuration in the UniConfig transaction.
-5. Updating last configuration fingerprint to the UUID of committed transaction.
+5. Update last configuration fingerprint to the UUID of the committed transaction.
-6. Writing transaction-log into transaction.
+6. Write transaction log into transaction.
-7. Committing UniConfig transaction - cached changes are sent to PostgreSQL DBMS.
+7. Commit UniConfig transaction.
+Cached changes are sent to the PostgreSQL DBMS.

-## Example use-case
+## Example use case

-### Preparation of YANG repository
+### Prepare YANG repository

-User must feed UniConfig with YANG repository, that will be used for modeling of UniStore node configuration.
-The same UniStore node can me modeled only by 1 YANG repository, however, different nodes can track next different YANG repositories.
-YANG repository can be provided to UniConfig by copying directory with YANG files under 'cache' parent directory.
-Afterwards it is loaded either at startup or in runtime using 'register-repository' RPC.
+A YANG repository is required for UniConfig to model the UniStore node configuration.
+A UniStore node can only be modeled by one YANG repository.

+To provide a YANG repository to UniConfig, copy the directory containing the YANG files under the **cache** parent directory.
+From there, it is loaded either at startup or in runtime with the **register-repository RPC**.

-For demonstration purposes, let's assume that cache contains YANG repository 'system' with simple YANG module:
+As an example, assume that **cache** contains the **system** YANG repository with a simple YANG module:

 ```yang config@2021-09-30.yang:
 module config {